 Your target customers are chasing a feeling or an end result, and they want your product to help them achieve that feeling.
 They want to know if your healthy energy drink can give them an extra boost so they have the stamina to play with their kids after work.
 They want to know that a yoga mat from your company will help them feel more confident and capable during yoga class.
-They don’t care about all the nitty-gritty details of your products in those first crucial moments when they are getting acquainted with your brand.

 Let’s look at an example of a brand that is fully in tune with the desires of their target customer: